p0t4t0sandwich/ServerPanelManager/README.md

   - [ ] Add a command to list all conditionals in a task -- `/amp group <group> task <task> condition list`

+### Groups

+- [ ] Finalize configuration for groups
+  - [ ] Add timed tasks
+  - [ ] Add conditionals
+  - [ ] think of a placeholder spec for conditionals
+  - [ ] Build a parser for conditionals and placeholders

+### Misc

-- [x] Make AMPServerManagerPlugin function as a standalone terminal program, since it's all Java 8 anyway.
+- [x] Make AMPServerManagerPlugin function as a standalone terminal program, since it's all compiled to Java 8 anyway.
   - [x] Format the log properly
   - [x] Add pretty terminal colors
   - [ ] Wonder how hard tab completion and command history would be to implement

 - [ ] Add the ability to sync the config with a database? -- would need one AMPServerManager process to act as a main process and handle all the group tasks.
   - [ ] hot reload the config when it changes -- how? -- LuckPerms does it, maybe subscribe to database changes?

+- [ ] WatchFerret?
+  - [ ] Should be able to hook into the Groups system and run the checks on a timer -- maybe add a `watch` command to the group system? -- Would be nice to generalize the Groups system to save some variable state -- hard maybe